Uma-Shree/ImageCaptioningModel/README.md

-# ImageCaptioningModel - with google Collab
+# ImageCaptionGeneratingModel - with google Collab
-Its a deep learning project which generate the caption for the given image.
+This project implements an Image Caption Generator using deep learning techniques.
+It employs the DenseNet architecture for feature extraction and integrates a sequence model for caption generation.
+The model is trained on the Flickr dataset and deployed using Google Colab, providing a streamlined platform for generating descriptive captions for images.